The Financial Technology Law Review: Switzerland

 iv Payment systems

-Payment systems only require a licence from FINMA if they are deemed relevant for the proper functioning of the financial market or for the protection of financial market participants and if the payment system is not operated by a bank.12 As a rule, payment systems are not deemed relevant and can be operated without licence; however, in the Libra project, FINMA stated that it considers the project as a relevant system requiring a licence.
-In order to be eligible for a FINMA licence as a payment system, certain requirements have to be met.
-For example, the applicant must be a legal entity under Swiss law and have its registered office and head office in Switzerland,13 provide for a guarantee of irreproachable business conduct,14 the minimum capital of the applicant must be fully paid in15 and the applicant must possess appropriate IT systems.16
+Payment systems only require a licence from FINMA if they are deemed relevant for the proper functioning of the financial market or for the protection of financial market participants and if the payment system is not operated by a bank.14 As a rule, payment systems are not deemed relevant and can be operated without licence; however, for example in case of the former Libra project, FINMA stated that it considered the project as a relevant system requiring a licence (the project was now changed into the Diem project).
+To be eligible for a FINMA licence as a payment system, certain requirements have to be met: for example, the applicant must be a legal entity under Swiss law and have its registered office and head office in Switzerland,15 provide for a guarantee of irreproachable business conduct,16 the minimum capital of the applicant must be fully paid in17 and the applicant must possess appropriate IT systems.18

 Switzerland not being a member of the European Economic Area, it decided not to implement the second Payment Services Directive of the EU.
-This means that there is no harmonisation of interfaces and no general access to accounts for third-party payment service providers must be granted by Swiss banks.
-However, as banking services in Switzerland are often cross-border, it is expected that many banks will soon provide open access to account interfaces upon request of their clients.
+This means that there is no harmonisation of interfaces and no general access to accounts for third-party payment service providers must be granted by Swiss banks (however, the private Swiss Fintech Innovations published a common API standard).
+As banking services in Switzerland are often cross-border, it is expected that many banks will soon provide open access to account interfaces upon request of their clients.

 v Digital marketplaces

-There are a number of projects to set up digital marketplaces in Switzerland.
-Up to now, digital marketplaces have existed only for payment tokens, not for security tokens.
-However, the main Swiss exchange SIX is working on a project.
+There are a number of projects so set up digital marketplaces in Switzerland.
+Up to now, digital marketplaces exist only for payment tokens, not for security tokens.
+However, the main Swiss exchange SIX is working on a project (SDX)

-Under the new DLT Act, it is proposed to change the FMIA to introduce a special licensing category for trading systems for distributed ledger technology (DLT) securities.
-Such DLT trading systems may offer direct access to individuals (and not only to licensed entities) and shall have the right to offer not only trading, but also central depositary and payment system services (but may not act as central counterparties).
+Under the new DLT Act, the FMIA will be amended to introduce a special licensing category for trading systems for distributed ledger technology (DLT) securities.
+Such DLT trading systems may offer direct access to individuals (and not only to licensed entities) and will have the right to offer not only trading, but also central depositary and payment system services (but may not act as central counterparty).
+The amendments are expected to become effective on 1 August 2021.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

-Switzerland does not (yet) have a specific regulation for blockchain technology.
+Switzerland only has limited specific regulations for blockchain technology.
 Blockchain projects fall under the regulatory regimes of the industries they are applied to, such as the finance industry.
 Cryptocurrencies caught the attention of the Swiss regulator early: in June 2014, FINMA published a fact-sheet on Bitcoin and confirmed that Bitcoins qualify as currency (i.e., that payments with Bitcoin do not require a licence).
-Soon, Switzerland and in particular the 'Crypto Valley' in the canton of Zug established itself as one of the world's hubs for ICOs, in particular through the Ethereum ICO from July to September 2014.
+Soon, Switzerland and in particular the 'Crypto Valley' in the canton of Zug established itself as one of the world's hubs for ICOs, in particular through the Etherum ICO from July to September 2014.
 Thereafter, there were a number of high-profile ICOs that caught the attention of the fintech world.
 At the time, FINMA did not provide specific guidance, although its fintech desk was willing to grant negative clearance to projects submitted.

 FINMA distinguishes three token categories: